aledima00/TRACEN-X/README.md

 The CAN Bus data represents the on-board sensors used by the Ego vehicle to perceive its surroundings.

 ### V2X Messages
 The V2X messages are recorded from the vehicle's communication system and saved in PCAP format.
 The data can be replayed in real-time through a network interface.
 The V2X messages are essential for reproducing the messages received by the Ego vehicle from other CAVs and VRUs during the field test.
 The network interface can be used by the OBU of the Ego vehicle to send and receive V2X messages, just as it would in a real-world deployment.
+The option `--update-datetime` in the Replay phase for V2X messages, allows reproducing them with updated timestamps to the current moment, for both ITS Payload Fields and Secured GeoNetworking Header.
+IN this way, the replay of V2X messages can be performed as the messages are received at the same moment of the reproduction.

 ### Scripts Overview